codemod-com/docs/blog/2023-8-23dream-migration/index.md

 For an even better user experience, install the Intuita VS Code extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Intuita.intuita-vscode-extension).

 After installing Intuita, navigate to your Next.js project folder and optionally create a branch dedicated to the migration.
-For our example, we used this [commit](https://github.com/intuita-inc/next.js/commit/56fcd7ac33e700236e6a37a8dac5ed9c378e0823%2056fcd7ac33e700236e6a37a8dac5ed9c378e0823) for the cms-wordpress.
+For our example, we used this [commit](https://github.com/intuita-inc/next.js/commit/56fcd7ac33e700236e6a37a8dac5ed9c378e0823) for the cms-wordpress.

-### 2. Execute the codemods
+### Step 2: Execute the codemods.

 We have simplified the migration process by providing a predefined migration "recipe" that can be executed with a single command.
 Running the recipe will execute a set of codemods sequentially, eliminating the need to find and run the required codemods in the correct order.
+Learn how to easily run a codemod [using the VS Code extension here](https://docs.intuita.io/docs/vs-code-extension/running-codemods#dry-running-codemods), or [using the CLI here](https://docs.intuita.io/docs/cli/quickstart#run-a-codemod-or-recipe).
 For a Next.js migration, you can use the following command:

 ```bash
 intuita next/13/app-router-recipe
 ```

-Alternatively, you can use the VS Code **deep link for the migration recipe** (vscode://intuita.intuita-vscode-extension/showCodemod?chd=04PfxDw-UMAksJuCgx991nxVWcU) and execute it with just one click.
+Alternatively, you can use the VS Code [deep link for the migration recipe](https://shorturl.at/jJP69) and execute it with just one click.

 For larger projects, it is recommended to run the codemods individually.